Philipbear/BUDDY_Metabolomics/index.md

 ## 2. Installation
 `BUDDY` can be freely downloaded on this [GitHub release page](https://github.com/Philipbear/BUDDY_Metabolomics/releases/tag/v1.0).

+### 2.1 First-time installation
+If this is your first time to install BUDDY on your PC, please do as follows.
 Unzip and open the downloaded file, right click the “Install.ps1” file and **Run with PowerShell**.

 <img src = "https://raw.githubusercontent.com/Philipbear/BUDDY_Metabolomics/main/image/installation_1.PNG" width = "350" >